 Immature Saw-Whet Owls look very different from the adults, with a dark, chocolate-brown color on their heads, backs and wings, and a light brown color on their fronts.
 They still have that clear white "Y" on their faces, though.
 Saw-Whet Owls typically lay from 3-7 eggs in cavity nests (much like the other small owls we've learned about recently).
 They fledge after 4-5 weeks, and are sexually mature in under a year.
 Life moves fast for small birds like these.

 Their common name refers to the sounds they make when alarmed, which apparently sounds an awful lot like a saw being whetted.
 Never having heard a saw being whetted myself, I'll have to take the Humans' word on this one.
-The other sounds they make is a long series of "hoop-hoop-hoop", and they only vocalize like this during breeding season.
-It sounds like this: Saw-Whet Owl call
+The other sounds they make is a long series of "

 These birds live in forests with dense areas for nesting.
 They're year-round residents of the Rocky Mountains and southern Canada, and winter residents in much of the United States.
 In Northern Colorado, a transition zone between the two ranges, they're most commonly seen passing through on migration.
 In fact, the RMRP has admitted two Saw-Whet Owls in the past couple weeks, both window-strikes from encountering the large plate-glass windows of beautiful mountain homes as they passed through.
 One of these birds has already been released to continue on his way, and the other is still in rehab working out some kinks in her flight.